WongTim/OpenAI-Full-Stack/README.md

 ## To run the program
-Paste this command into the command prompt:
+Run this command in the command prompt, specifying the directory where the `py` file is located:
 `streamlit run titanic.py`